NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 </div>

 <br>

-In 2014, while trading cryptocurrencies, Dominic immersed himself in learning the fundamentals of consensus algorithms.

 On February 7th, Mt.
 Gox, the world's largest Bitcoin exchange, announced its bankruptcy.
 Dominic took to Twitter to express his distress at the beloved Bitcoin's plummeting value.